sourcegraph/sourcegraph-public-snapshot/doc/cody/core-concepts/cody-gateway.md

 # Sourcegraph Cody Gateway

-<p class="subtitle">Learn how Cody Gateway powers the default Sourcegraph provider to facilitate Enterprise instances.</p>
+<p class="subtitle">Learn how Cody Gateway powers the default Sourcegraph provider for completions and embeddings to facilitate Cody features.</p>

 <aside class="badge">
 <p> <span style="margin-right:0.25rem;" class="badge badge-note">Sourcegraph 5.1+</span> Cody Gateway is supported for Sourcegraph Enterprise customers on version 5.1 or more. </p>